EDI API Server Installation

 Overview

-The API server consists of only one container, it does not need a database.
-The container is completely stateless, you don’t need to create and manage volumes.
+The API server runs in a single Docker container and does not require a database.
+The container is completely stateless; you don’t need to create and manage volumes.

 This makes it easy to run multiple instances of the API Server and scale it up/down depending on your workload.

-If you prefer not to use Docker, you can install the API Server as a service directly.
-The API Server is a Java/SpringBoot application, so you will need to install Java and configure running the API Server as a service.
+If you prefer not to use Docker, you can install the API Server directly on your machine.
+The API Server is a Java/SpringBoot application, so you will need to install Java and configure it to run the API Server as a service.

 Installing and Running API Server with Docker

-On Linux you may need to run sudo for all docker commands.
+On Linux, you need to run sudo for all Docker commands, e.g., sudo docker create ...

 • Create a new folder (e.g., “edi”), download docker-compose.yml file from this link and copy it into this folder